 Straight rows are more than just a pretty picture.
 For farmers, it’s all about optimal spacing to give each plant equal access to sunlight, water and nutrients.

 Check out how today’s technology allows farmers to be precise and what it takes to grow a crop in this week’s Farm Fresh Podcast with local farmer Rick Dean.

-Tune in every Wednesday at 12:45 to hear the Farm to Table segment on WJBC radio.
+Tune in every Wednesday at 12:45 for the Farm to Table segment on WJBC.